vijred/Powershell/ActiveDirectory/readme.md

 Active Directory Powershell
 ------------
+* one way to check password expiry - `net user AccountName /domain`

 * Typically AD displays Datetime values like (Created, Last Login, etc) in a string format.
 Following method can be used to convert to readable format.
 (ReF: https://www.epochconverter.com/ldap)
 ```